syncfusion-content/blazor-docs/blazor/datagrid/events.md

 }
 ```

-> We are not going to limit datagrid with these events, we will be adding new events in future based on the user requests.
-If the event, you are looking for is not in the list, then request [here](https://www.syncfusion.com/feedback/blazor-components).
+> We are not going to limit the datagrid with these events, will be adding new events in the future based on user requests.
+If the event you are looking for is not on the list, then request [here](https://www.syncfusion.com/feedback/blazor-components).

 > You can refer to our [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid) feature tour page for its groundbreaking feature representations.
 You can also explore our [Blazor DataGrid example](https://blazor.syncfusion.com/demos/datagrid/overview?theme=bootstrap4) to understand how to present and manipulate data.